Sleeping Positions Can Adversely Affect Snoring: Know How?

 To minimize the impact on your skin there are things which you can do.
-As this may sound Kardashian-level extravagant but is so much kinder on your skin that it has been proven to reduce wrinkles compared with cotton cases according to Insider when you consider investing in a silk pillow.
+This may sound Kardashian-level extravagance but it is so much kinder on your skin and it has been proven to reduce wrinkles: discard your cotton pillow cases and replace them with silk.

 For neck and shoulder pain, a different pillow could be the cure to the other side-keeping induced woes too.

-The importance of selecting firm pillows with contours for neck and head is what he goes on to stress.
+He went on to stress the importance of selecting firm pillows with contours for neck and head.

 Never forget your night cream for extra protection against the skin damage.
-Super-concentrated creams fortified with Vitamins C and E and hyaluronic acid which will plump up your skin so slap it on and sleep easy as suggested by Marie Claire.
+Super-concentrated creams fortified with Vitamins C and E and hyaluronic acid which will plump up your skin so slap it on and sleep easy, suggests Marie Claire.

-Consider supporting your sleep position to prevent associated health problems if you are dealing with health issues which are caused by your sleep positions but you are unable to change the way in which you sleep.
+Consider supporting your sleep position if you are dealing with health issues which are caused by your sleep positions but you are unable to change the way in which you sleep.